SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 Click the [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#deploy-a-storage-account-for-sap-ilm-store) button at the beginning of this document.

-## Notes

-The scripts are provided as-is without warranty of any kind, either expressed or implied, including any implied warranties of fitness for a particular purpose, mechantability, or non-infringement.

 ## Error Handling

 During the Preflight validation of the deployment, if you get an error with code `StorageAccountAlreadyTaken`, then it is likely that the Storage Account name that you have currently chosen for the parameter **"Name of the Storage Account"** is already in use.
 Please select a new unique value for this parameter and try again.